wavefrontHQ/docs/pages/doc/ts_aliasMetric.md

 You can use `aliasMetric()` with a regular expression `"regexSearchPattern"` to match one or more substrings from an existing metadata value, and then construct the new metric name `"replacementPattern"` from one or more matched substrings.
 You can combine these substrings with text and [variables](#replacement-string-with-variables).

 By default, `aliasMetric()` applies the regular expression to the existing metric name.
-To match substrings in the source name or in a specified point tag value, you must explicitly include `source` or `tagk, <pointTagKey>`.
+To apply the regular expression to the source name or to a specified point tag value, you must explicitly include `source` or `tagk, <pointTagKey>`.

 For example, assume your metric comes from sources whose names follow the pattern `db-1`, `db-2`, and so on.
-The following query renames each time series by combining the numeric part of the source name with the value of the `env` point tag, and prefixing it with the string `connect`:
+The following query renames the metric for each time series by combining the numeric part of the source name with the value of the `env` point tag, and prefixing it with the string `connect`:

 {% raw %}
 ```